BenHall/EdgeFabricCLI/README.md

 You can build C8Fn functions from a set of supported language templates (such as Node.js, Python, CSharp and Ruby).
 That means you just write a handler file such as (handler.py/handler.js) and the CLI does the rest to create a Docker image.

+## Download CLI

+The repository contains pre-built binaries for various architectures.

 ## Build from source

 * Do a git checkout of the C8Fn-cli sources from the repo.